 Meaning "building or room set aside for sale of merchandise" is from mid-14c.
 Meaning "schoolroom equipped for teaching vocational arts" is from 1914, American English.
 Sense of "matters pertaining to one's trade" is from 1814 (as in talk shop (v.), 1860).

 1680s, "to bring something to a shop, to expose for sale," from shop (n.).
 The meaning "to visit shops for the purpose of examining or purchasing goods" is first attested 1764.
 Related: Shopped; shopping.
-Shop around is from 1922.
-Shopping cart is recorded from 1956; shopping list first attested 1913; transferred and figurative use is from 1959.
+Shop around "seek alternatives before choosing" is from 1922.
+Shopping cart is recorded from 1956; shopping list is attested by 1913; transferred and figurative use is from 1959.